 When to Call the Pros for a Seriously Clogged Sink

-Unclogging a sink with a simple plunger is an easy, inexpensive, and effective DIY method for clearing annoying drain blockages.
+Unclogging a sink with a simple plunger is an easy, inexpensive, and practical DIY method for clearing annoying drain blockages.
 By following the proper techniques of creating a tight seal, using hot water, and applying vigorous pumping pressure, you can harness the power of suction to dislodge the clog.